arnisoph/saltstack-foreman-formula/README.md

 Salt Stack Formula to set up and configure the lifecycle management tool Foreman

+## NOTICE BEFORE YOU USE

+* This formula aims to follow the conventions and recommendations described at [http://docs.saltstack.com/topics/conventions/formulas.html](http://docs.saltstack.com/topics/conventions/formulas.html)

 ## TODO

 The long-term goal is to have a comfortable formula and all Puppet modules used by the foreman-installer (kafo) to be replaced by e.g. Salt Stack Formulas.